shackcrack007/hybrid-attacks-course-template/README.md

-# Preparation instructions for an hybrid lab deployment
+# Preparation instructions for hybrid lab deployment
 ### The lab is comprised from an Active Directory domain + VMs, synced to an Entra tenant, hosted on Azure VMs.

 * 2 VMs: